Oregon Marijuana Possession Laws

 Is Possession of Marijuana Legal in Oregon?

-Marijuana possession in the State of Oregon is legal for persons above 21 years.
-While individuals using marijuana for recreational purposes are limited to one ounce in public, qualifying patients can possess up to 24 ounces.
+Yes.
+Marijuana possession in the State of Oregon is legal for persons above 21 years, but the state allows eligible medical marijuana patients of all ages to possess medical-grade cannabis.
+While individuals using marijuana for recreational purposes are limited to 2 ounces in public, they may possess up to 8 ounces in their private residences.
+Qualifying patients, on the other hand, can possess up to 24 ounces of medical cannabis.

 How Much Weed Is a Felony in Oregon?